How to Sign Up for Community Service: Quick and Easy Steps

 • Serving meals at soup kitchens

-• Visiting lonely seniors
+• Visiting seniors who could use some company

 Where to Look

-• VolunteerMatch connects people with inspiring causes
+• VolunteerMatch connects people with meaningful causes

 • AARP’s Create the Good focuses on projects for older adults